 Lee, who has acquired the moniker of Midas for his golden touch with the Galaxy series, has travelled to Brazil's Iguazu Falls and the ancient city of Cuzco in Peru for inspiration.
 Samsung sends the design team on such trips across the world to stoke their imaginary fires.

-Images or emotions they pick up on these trips can be naturally expressed in design languages or lines and colours, said Lee, who started out designing cars for Samsung's failed auto joint venture with Renault in the 1990s.
+Images or emotions they pick up on these trips can be naturally expressed in design languages or lines and colors, said Lee, who started out designing cars for Samsung's failed auto joint venture with Renault in the 1990s.

 The design process can also be more mundane, he adds.